The Best Travel Pillows For Different Sleepers

 Pros: It can be used even without a seatback, in pretty much any setting.
 It supports your neck well, helps keep you warm, and packs easily.

 Cons: It can get hot on the rare long flight’s that’s too hot (it’s made of a soft, fuzzy material), and it kind of makes you look weird.
+Also, the price has gone up since I purchased.

 My friend @sjems5 brought this on our trip to New Zealand and I immediately fell in love.
 As I mentioned, I’m a side sleeper.
 Literally 90% of the time.
 So I love this side-sleeping pillow, which you can kind of hug to yourself to mimic sleeping on your side.